-Give Dust a Tongue is a memoir that views the spiritual developments of an internationally acclaimed poet, from the strict Roman Catholic of his upbringing on Achill Island, through years spent in a Spiritan Seminary studying for the priesthood, a marriage and the death of a young wife, through the establishment of Poetry Ireland, the National Poetry Society, and the development of his own poetic career, the study of such faith poets as George Herbert and Gerard Manley Hopkins, to his present faith in Christ as the centre of hope and evolution.
+Give Dust a Tongue is a memoir that views the spiritual developments of an internationally acclaimed poet.
+From the strict Roman Catholic of his upbringing on Achill Island, through years spent in a Spiritan Seminary studying for the priesthood, a marriage and the death of a young wife, through the establishment of Poetry Ireland, the National Poetry Society, and the development of his own poetic career

 The book uses many of Deane’s best-loved poems to help chart this development and works towards the origins and completion of a sequence of poems that face directly the question Christ asked: Who do you say that I am?
 Deane’s answer is in a sequence of poems, published here for the first time, “According to Lydia”.
 The route to a contemporary Christian faith takes in memories of his time on Achill Island, in the novitiate in Tipperary and the seminary in Kimmage, Dublin, as well as his encounter with the work of Teilhard de Chardin, priest and anthropologist, and the poetry of the Nobel Prize-winning Swedish writer, Tomas Tranströmer.
 Through his founding of Poetry Ireland, he met and became a friend of the late Denise Levertov, poet and convert to Christianity.